ZerioDev/Music-bot/README.md

 - `app/extraMessages` will increase the amount of bot spam, while you get more infomation (not recommended)

 - `app/lang` will change the bot client language [__**See below for supported language codes**__]

+- `app/Translate_Timeout` will set the time limit the bot has to create the translation succesfully.
+If the time is out, only the original english version will be printed.
+Set to `none` if you want to disable it (No Timeout).

 - `app/enableEmojis` will change the player buttons with emojis if set to true. `false` will replace them by basic english words